A history of Britain’s first refugees

 The museum opened 13 May 2015.

-Peter from Surface Impression invited me to look after the UX, UI and WordPress build for the site.
+Surface Impression invited me to look after the UX, UI and WordPress build for the site.
 There was a draft site map, a load of copy, an events schedule, some photos of the artefacts, educational packs, plans for a shop and a set of brand guidelines.
 Not a bad start.
 We didn’t have the luxury of time or money so after a quick briefing, I set to work developing a wireframe.

 John H Falk devised a set of visitor profiles that describe five distinct types of museum visitor.
 Based on 20 years of research and presented in Identity and the Museum Visitor Experience (2009), Falk profiles identify five different groups of visitor according to their needs.
 UX gold-dust I do believe.
 To paraphrase (poorly) they break down like this